 Ever wonder how those bugs get inside your home?
 Well, one possible way is your HVAC (Heating, Ventilation, and Air Conditioning) system.

-In an extreme environment where it gets above 100 degrees Fahrenheit in the Summer and below 30 in the winter, like Las Vegas, NV, a fully functional air conditioning and heating system is imperative.
-However, because of the extreme shift in temperatures, there tends to be yearly cracks and gaps created from the expansion and contraction.
+In an extreme environment where it gets above 100 degrees Fahrenheit in the Summer and below 30 in the winter, a fully functional air conditioning and heating system is imperative.
+However, because of the extreme shift in temperatures, there tend to be yearly cracks and gaps created from the expansion and contraction.
 Leaving an open invitation for Pests (bugs) to invade your home and AC system.

 Ice AC Repair Heating & Cooling Checks for the Following Pest Related Issues

-1. Proper Sealing of Ducts, Vents, Furnace, AC Unit, Drain-line
+Proper Sealing of Ducts, Vents, Furnaces, AC Units, Drain-line

-2. Repair Cracks, Gaps and Openings with the Proper Sealant
+Repair Cracks, Gaps, and Openings with the Proper Sealant

 When your HVAC system is first installed, the ducts and piping are sealed to prevent condensed water and air from leaking.
-Over time, the Summer and Winter extreme temperatures causes the sealant to crack and create openings.
+Over time, the Summer and Winter extreme temperatures cause the sealant to crack and create openings.
 These cracks are perfect entry points for pests.
-Resealing these ducts with a professional grade quality sealant will prevent these pests from getting into your air conditioning unit.
+Resealing these ducts with a professional-grade quality sealant will prevent these pests from getting into your air conditioning unit.

 Scheduled routine maintenance for your HVAC system is an essential measure to take to prevent bugs and pests from getting into your air conditioning system.
 An ICE technician will make sure that such unwanted elements are removed from your heating and cooling system, keeping you and your family breathing cleaner air.

 We know that your pets are part of your family, if you want to make sure they’re comfortable at home check out our blog: Is Your Home The Right Temperature For Your Pets?